FilippoBoscarino/smartImageCache-for-Zenphoto/README.md

 They both launch the image creation process.

 Those are the features provided:
-- segment the process of generating chache sizes in paged chunks with defined number of items every chunk.
+- segment the process of generating cache sizes in paged chunks, defining number of items every chunk.
 - enable an auto-advance process to easily provide batch operations
 - auto-advance process can be paused and restarted to easily verify things;
 - a chunk can be reloaded